Meaad96s/predictive-model-on-jupyter-notebook/README.md

 1. Scrol down the page and click on **(+) New project icon**.
 2. Name your project 'Predict loan eligibility'.
 3. Click **Create**.
-4. In your project page, nagivate to the Assests tab, drag the [data set](https://github.com/DevExCodeHub/Loan_eligibility_lab/blob/master/Data/train.csv) file and drop it in the Load sidebar
+4. In your project page, nagivate to the Assests tab, drag the [data set](https://github.com/Meaad96s/predictive-model-on-jupyter-notebook/blob/master/n_samples.csv) and (https://github.com/Meaad96s/predictive-model-on-jupyter-notebook/blob/master/n_features.csv) files and drop it in the Load sidebar

-Create a project in IBM Watson platform.
+## Create a project in IBM Watson platform.
 Create a Notebook Jupyter from assets tab..
 Run the notebook in IBM Data Science Experience
 Deploy the saved predictive model as a scoring service